Why your shaving cream is watery and what to do about it?

 • Aldis Gel: The Budget-Friendly Selection

 Let’s talk about shaving gels.
 A fellow user pointed out Aldis gel, praising its quality.
 They maintained that it performs just as good as high-end brands such as Nivea or Gillette but comes at a fraction of the cost.
 I’ve tried it myself and can vouch for its effectiveness.
-Thus, Aldis gel is definitely worth considering, especially if you’re on a budget.
+Thus, Aldis gel is worth considering, especially if you’re on a budget.

 Further information on Aldis gel and other affordable alternatives can be found on the American Academy of Dermatology website.